clarissestoica/online-shoppers-intention/README.md

 # online-shoppers-intention

 Using scikit-learn machine learning models to predict the online shopper's intention using the user's session.
 The data used in this project is obtained from https://www.kaggle.com/roshansharma/online-shoppers-intention

+More information in the jupyter notebook.

+Also attached is the environment used in this project.